Envelopes and refinements in categories, with applications to Functional Analysis: The category of stereotype algebras

 }\eit

-\item[(b)] in each algebra $A$ there exist imprints of the classes $\Mono$ of all monomorphisms and $\SMono$ of all strong monomorphisms of the category ${\tt Ste}^\circledast$ by means of arbitrary class of morphisms $\varPhi$, among which there is at least one coming to $A$; in addition, \bit{ \item[(i)] if $\varPhi$ differs morphisms on the inside in ${\tt Ste}^\circledast$, then the imprint of $\Mono$ is also an imprint of the class $\Bim$ of all bimorphisms:
+\item[(b)] each algebra $A$ has a refinement in the class $\Mono$ of all monomorphisms (respectively, the class $\SMono$ of all strong monomorphisms) in the category ${\tt Ste}^\circledast$ by means of an arbitrary class $\varPhi$ of morphisms, going to $A$; in addition, \bit{ \item[(i)] if $\varPhi$ differs morphisms on the inside in ${\tt Ste}^\circledast$, then the refinement in the class $\Mono$ is also a refinement in the class $\Bim$ of all bimorphisms:

-\item[(ii)] if $\varPhi$ differs morphisms on the inside and is a left ideal in ${\tt Ste}^\circledast$, then the imprint of $\Mono$ is also an imprint of the class $\Bim$ of all bimorphisms, and of any other class $\varOmega$ which contains $\Bim$ (for example, of the class $\Mor$ of all morphisms):
+\item[(ii)] if $\varPhi$ differs morphisms on the inside and is a left ideal in ${\tt Ste}^\circledast$, then the refinement in $\Mono$ is also a refinement in any other class $\varGamma$, containing $\Bim$ (for example, the class $\Mor$ of all morphisms):